lbruun-net/Memory-Sensitive-Cache/README.md

 sporadically and in "chunks" there is no guarantee that only a minimal number of soft references will be collected in each cycle.
 That is to say that the garbage collector may collect more than is truly "needed" even if most garbage collectors attempt to shorten the collection time by not necessarily collecting all what potentially _could_ be collected.
+Also see the JVM's [`-XX:SoftRefLRUPolicyMSPerMB` option](https://docs.oracle.com/en/java/javase/24/docs/specs/man/java.html#advanced-garbage-collection-options-for-java) which can be used to tune the garbage collector's behavior with respect to soft references.

 The JVM guarantees that an `OutOfMemoryError` will never be thrown unless all SoftReferences have been collected first.